furrer-lab/abn/README.md

 #### Installation

-In prinicple, we could only install `JAGS` and have `rjags` be installed automatically as dependency when instlling `abn`, however, there are situations where `rjags` cannot find the `JAGS` libraries or `jags` at runtime, and therefore we recommend installing `rjags` directly after `JAGS` so to make sure that everying works as expected:
+In principle, we could only install `JAGS` and have `rjags` be installed automatically as dependency when installing `abn`, however, there are situations where `rjags` cannot find the `JAGS` libraries or `jags` at runtime, and therefore we recommend installing `rjags` directly after `JAGS` so to make sure that everything works as expected:

 - <details>
   <summary><b>Ubuntu</b></summary>

-  `JAGS` is available throught the Advanced Package Tool, `APT`, simply type:
+  `JAGS` is available through the Advanced Package Tool, `APT`, simply type:

   ```bash
   sudo apt-get install jags